eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 #### REQUIREMENT 2
-A Wallet Unit SHALL not disclose the values of the attributes of stored attestations to third parties, including the operating system.
-This restriction applies even if such disclosure enhances the usability of services provided by the operating system or browsers (for example, attestation selection in the context of the Credential API).
+A Wallet Unit SHALL not disclose the values of the attributes of stored attestations to third parties, including the operating system, by any means other than the presentation protocols specified in the Implementing Acts.
+This restriction applies even if such disclosure enhances the usability of services provided by the operating system or browsers (for example, attestation selection in the context of the Credential API)

 ### 4.2 High-Level Requirements to be changed
 #### RP_01